 It’s the most common reason behind showiness.
-A person shows off only when he needs to.
-Only when he thinks that others don’t consider him important will he try to prove that he’s important.
+A person shows off only when they need to.
+Only when they think that others don’t consider them important will they try to prove that they’re important.

-If you know that you’re great, you don’t need to tell anyone about it.
+If you know that you’re great, you don’t feel a strong need to tell anyone about it.
 They should already know.
 However, if you think that they don’t know you’re great, then you’ll have to make efforts to display your greatness.

 A martial arts master will never challenge you for a fight or show off his skills.
 He knows he’s a master.
 A beginner, however, will show off greatly and challenge anybody he can.
-He wants to prove to himself and to others that he’s good because he isn’t sure whether he’s good or not.
+He wants to prove to others, and to himself, that he’s good because he isn’t sure whether he’s good or not.

 Similarly, a girl who feels insecure about her looks will try to show off by comparing herself to top models and actresses.
 A girl who knows she’s beautiful won’t feel the need to do that.

-Our childhood experiences shape a lot of our adult behaviors.
-We try to replicate our favorable childhood experiences when we’re adults.
+Our childhood experiences shape many of our adult behaviours.
+We try to replicate our favourable childhood experiences when we’re adults.

 If a child was showered with a lot of attention from his parents and those around him, then he may try to maintain that attention level as an adult by becoming showy.
 This usually happens with the youngest or the only child.

-The youngest or the only children usually get a lot of attention from their family and when they become adults, they seek to replicate this favorable situation.
+The youngest or the only children usually get a lot of attention from their family and when they become adults, they seek to replicate this favourable situation.

 In other words, they still seek attention but use other subtle ways.
 In childhood, they just had to cry or jump up and down to gain attention but as adults, they find more socially acceptable ways to do that.

-It’s very common to see an only child or the youngest child obsessed with branded clothes, fast cars, high-end gadgets and stuff like that which would allow him to grab people’s attention.
-(Impact of birth order on personality)
+It’s very common to see an only child or the youngest child obsessed with branded clothes, fast cars, high-end gadgets, and stuff like that which can allow them to grab people’s attention. ( see Impact of birth order on personality)

-A showy person usually doesn’t show off in front of everyone but only in front of those whom he wants to impress.
-If a person likes someone, then he’s very likely to show off in front of them to gain their love and acceptance.
+A showy person usually doesn’t show off in front of everyone but only in front of those whom they’re trying to impress.
+If a person likes someone, then they’re likely to show off in front of them to gain their love and acceptance.